infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `beforemenushow` Fires before context menu show, you can return false in the response to veto.
 - `menushow` Fires after context menu show.
 - `menuselected` Fires after context menu item selected.
+- `settingschanged` Fires after settings are changed in some way.

 ## Methods